Simonko-912/mail2.0/README.md

 # How to Pick a Mail2.0 Address?
 Just write `any@ip` any you can have any like `bob@ip` and the ip is the ip or domain of a server so example `bob@example.com` or `bob@111.111.11.111`

+# Notes:
+- This email program does not have encription, only encoding using base64.
+But it saves passwords with using `bcrypt` by hashing.
+Thats why its recomended to use HTTPS.